 |Send E-mail||Office: Neilson Library 4/05||Phone: 585-3712|

-Jennifer Guglielmo specializes in the histories of labor, race, women, immigration, transnational cultures and activisms, and revolutionary social movements in the modern United States.
+Jennifer Guglielmo specializes in the histories of labor, race, women, migration, transnational cultures and activisms, wokring-class communities, and revolutionary social movements in the late-nineteenth and twentieth-century United States.
 She has a BA in history and women's studies from University of Wisconsin-Madison, an MA in history from the University of New Mexico, and a PhD in history from the University of Minnesota.
-She taught at SUNY-New Paltz and William Paterson University before joining the Smith College faculty in 2003.
-She is a recipient of Smith College's Sherrerd Prize for Distinguished Teaching from the college in 2012.
+She taught at SUNY-New Paltz, Ulster County Community College, and William Paterson University before joining the Smith College faculty in 2003.
+She is a recipient of Smith College's Sherrerd Prize for Distinguished Teaching.

 Guglielmo is the author of Living the Revolution: Italian Women's Resistance and Radicalism in New York City, 1880-1945 (University of North Carolina Press, 2010), which won the Theodore Saloutos Memorial Award for best book in U.S. immigration history from the Immigration and Ethnic History Society, the Helen and Howard R. Marraro Book Prize from the American Historical Association and Society for Italian Historical Studies, and Honorable Mention from the Berkshire Conference of Women Historians' First Book Prize.
 She also received the Organization of American Historians Lerner-Scott Prize in 2003 for the best doctoral dissertation in U.S. women’s history, and her work has been funded by the Social Science Research Council and the American Association of University Women.

-Guglielmo’s publications also include Are Italians White?
+Guglielmo’s books also include Are Italians White?
 How Race Is Made In America (co-edited with Salvatore Salerno; Routledge, 2003), which was published in Italy as Gli Italiani sono bianchi?
 Come l'America ha costruito la razza (Milan: Il Saggiatore, 2006) and Elvira Catello e la “Lux” tra utopia e libertà.
 Una pacifista pugliese a New York nel 1900, a collaboration with Mario Gianfrate and Vito Antonio Leuzzi (Bari: Edizione del Sud, 2011).

-- "Transnational Feminism's Radical Past: Lessons from Italian Immigrant Women Anarchists in Industrializing America."
+-- "Transnational Feminism's Radical Past: Lessons from Italian Immigrant Women Anarchists in Industrializing America."
 Journal of Women's History, Volume 22, Number 1 (Spring 2010): 10-33.
-To download click on: Transnational Feminism's Radical Past
+Download essay here.

-- "Women Writing Resistance: Teaching Italian Immigrant Women's Radical Testimonies."
+-- "Women Writing Resistance: Teaching Italian Immigrant Women's Radical Testimonies."
 Transformations: The Journal of Inclusive Scholarship and Pedagogy 19:3 (Fall 2007): 14-28.
-To download click on: WWR Essay
+Download essay here.

-- "Italian Women’s Proletarian Feminism in the New York City Garment Trades, 1890s-1940s.”
+-- “Italian Women’s Proletarian Feminism in the New York City Garment Trades, 1890s-1940s.”
 In Women, Gender, and Transnational Lives: Italian Workers of the World.
 Eds.
 Donna Gabaccia and Franca Iacovetta.
 Toronto: University of Toronto Press, 2002: 247-98.
 Excerpted as “Sweatshop Feminism: Italian Women’s Political Culture in New York City’s Needle Trades, 1890-1919,” in Sweatshop, USA: The American Sweatshop in Historical and Global Perspective.
 Eds.
 Daniel E. Bender and Richard A. Greenwald.
 New York: Routledge, 2003: 185-202.
 Download essay here.

-Guglielmo is currently researching grassroots activism among working-class women in East Harlem from the 1930s through the 1950s, and translating short essays written in Italian by immigrant women anarchists in early twentieth-century New York City and northeastern New Jersey, which will be reprinted in her next book, My Rebellious Heart.
-She is also a member of the American Studies Program.
+Guglielmo is currently translating short essays written in Italian by immigrant women anarchists in early twentieth-century New York City and northeastern New Jersey, which will be reprinted in her next book, My Rebellious Heart: A Documentary History of Italian Women's Anarchism in the United States.